-A range of COVID-19 Isolation Facilities are being offered free of charge to Chicago residents who have tested positive for COVID-19, and are unable to safely isolate in their own homes
+COVID-19 isolation is offered free of charge to Chicago residents who have tested positive for COVID-19, and are unable to safely isolate in their own homes.

-There are two types of Isolation Facilities currently available, each is designed to provide an appropriate setting for people with relatively mild cases of COVID-19 to recover without hospitalization.
-Both facility types offer a safe clean space to rest and recover with three free meals provided per day, they differ on the amount of support services offered.
+The isolation facility is designed to provide an appropriate setting for people with relatively mild cases of COVID-19 to recover without hospitalization.
+Isolation offers a safe clean space to rest and recover with three free meals provided per day, with supports on-site for behavioral health if needed.

 Supported Isolation Facility (Congregate Setting)

 Supported Isolation Facility (Congregate Setting) – intended for COVID-19 positive individuals who are unable to safely isolate at their place of residence – low to moderate acuity COVID-19 symptoms; patients may require additional support for pre-existing medical conditions and/or behavioral health needs.
 A medical professional or designee (discharge planner) can refer a patient to a Supported Isolation Facility by completing the online referral form.
 You may also self-refer by filling out this online form.

 - Licensed health care providers can request placement of a low-acuity COVID-19 patient into an isolation facility.
-Individuals may not apply on their own.
+Individuals may also apply on their own.

-- COVID-19 Isolation Facilities and their criteria will change over time, please check back frequently for the most up to date information.
+- COVID-19 Isolation options and their criteria will change over time, please check back frequently for the most up to date information.

-- These facilities are only for people with a diagnosis of COVID-19; for general shelter placement of COVID negative individuals experiencing homelessness, please call 311.
+- Isolation facilities are only for people with a diagnosis of COVID-19; for general shelter placementof COVID negative individuals experiencing homelessness, please call 311.